nabla-containers/nabla-measurements/README.md

 ### Our results

-We have included some results for default docker and gvisor that were obtained using the `graphs_generate.bash` script.
+We have included some results for default docker, gvisor, and kata containers that were obtained using the `graphs_generate.bash` script.

 ![functions](https://github.ibm.com/djwillia/ftracing/blob/master/graph-functions.png?raw=true)